techmyth/techmyth.github.io/content/posts/veeam-powershell-module-introduction.en.md

  Add-PSSnapin -Name VeeamPSSnapIn #Veeam Powershell Pre11
 ```

-Now in Veeam VBR version 11 the traditional **“Import-Module”** command is used like any other Powershell module.
-In the case of Veeam 11 we use the command referring to the module called “Veeam.Backup.PowerShell”.
-Once the module is loaded you can verify which cmdlets are available with the **“Get-Command”** cmdlet.
+Now in Veeam VBR version 11 the traditional `Import-Module` command is used like any other Powershell module.
+In the case of Veeam 11 we use the command referring to the module called `Veeam.Backup.PowerShell`.
+Once the module is loaded you can verify which cmdlets are available with the `Get-Command` cmdlet.

 ```powershell
 PS C:\Users\jocolon> Get-Command -Module Veeam.Backup.PowerShell